 Administering infusions of FVIII to patients with low-titer inhibitors may facilitate hemostasis.
 The dosing requirements for FVIII concentrate are considerably higher in these patients than in patients with congenital hemophilia; occasionally, massive doses are required, and even these massive doses are not always effective.[8, 11] Ultimately, using FVIII concentrates may only delay the need for more effective therapies.

-Patients with very low inhibitor titers (< 3 BU) and residual FVIII activity may also benefit from treatment with desmopressin (1-deamino-8-D-arginine vasopressin).
-In healthy individuals, intravenous (IV) infusion of desmopressin (0.3 µg/kg) may result in a 2- to 3-fold temporary increase in FVIII and von Willebrand factor (vWF) plasma levels.
+Patients with very low inhibitor titers (<3 BU) and residual FVIII activity may also benefit from treatment with desmopressin (1-deamino-8-D-arginine vasopressin).
+In healthy individuals, intravenous (IV) infusion of desmopressin (0.3 µg/kg) may result in a two- to three-fold temporary increase in FVIII and von Willebrand factor (vWF) plasma levels.
 However, in most patients with acquired FVIII inhibitors, desmopressin treatment alone will not provide hemostasis.

 Considerations such as the location of bleeding, the severity of bleeding, comorbidities, treatment availability, and treatment cost may help clinicians select a hemostatic therapy.
 Monitoring the efficacy of these agents by means of standard measures of coagulation, such as prothrombin time (PT) or activated partial thromboplastin time (aPTT), is not useful.